rodrigogiraoserrao/Brainetry/_README.md

 Again, **brainetry** is an esoteric programming language so do not expect it to be the programming language in which you are going to write your next app with.
 You are free to give it a try, of course, and let me know how it goes!

 Other than that, I will expect you to program in **brainetry** only for the fun of it.

+I have found it to be very amuzing to write self-referential **brainetry** programs, often programs that explain themselves.

 ## Get started!